 Why these categories?
 Simply put, somebody(s) must DO the WORK using ASSETS designed intentionally to support that effort at the Point-of-Work and Moment of Need by way of some sort of TECHNOLOGY(s) interface(s) to produce tangible RESULTS accepted as evidence of impact.
 Truly, not rocket science is it?

-The list above represents the core of a Performance Diagnostic.
+The list above represents the core of a Point-of-Work Assessment.
 The call-to-action for L&D is to have staff capable of operating comfortably and effectively in the domain of the Point-of-Work exclusive of being a SMEOEDT…SME of Every Damn Thing.
 This mission… should you choose to accept it…is to seek out individuals possessing the expertise of a performance consultant.
 Find one or develop one.
 Methinks having one in the mix is no longer an option if the L&D function has a prayer of breaking free of the limiting blinders of the traditional Training Paradigm.

 Could there be more than seven?
 Could be, but what is more important than how many there are, is what the seven I’ve chosen to build upon represent in the context of PERFORMANCE at the Point-of-Work.
 Don’t get caught up in the number or you could be the type of bloke to blow a seal if your 70:20:10 turns out to be 85:12:3.
 I’m giving you the guiding road map…not the journey.

 In that earlier post I mentioned the pivot point for these 7-Right Things was ACCESS.
-Of the three criteria of ACCESSIBLE – BUSINESS RELEVANT @ POINT-OF-WORK – EFFECTIVE @ MOMENT OF NEED, I believe ACCESS is the BDT…big damn deal.
+Of the three criteria of ACCESSIBLE – BUSINESS RELEVANT @ POINT-OF-WORK – EFFECTIVE @ MOMENT OF NEED, I believe ACCESS is the BDD…big damn deal.